ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

 * If a value of any type is held in the first period, then manual construction is input for the second period, then do not backward impute from the manual construction.

-# Parts of the specification left out but can be found
+#### Parts of the specification left out but can be found in the [PySpark method](https://github.com/ONSdigital/Statistical-Method-Specifications/blob/main/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md).

 - Weighting